Conflicting Laws and Unclear Employment Relationships Complicate Implementation of CBAs

 More importantly, an assessment of the financial and fiscal implications is necessary prior to commencement of the collective bargaining process to ensure that any agreement concluded is fiscally sustainable and enforceable.
 This has been provided for in Regulation 18 (2) and (3) of the Salaries and Remuneration (Review of Salaries and Remuneration, Submission of Proposals and Pay Determination and Advice) Regulations, 2012 and the Salaries and Remuneration Commission (Remuneration and Benefits of State and Public Officers) Regulations, 2013.
 Employers and trade unions should observe these regulations and follow the process that has been prescribed for collective bargaining to avoid disputes and litigation.

-Author: Beverly Muthoki Musili, Governance Division
+Author: Beverly Muthoki Musili, Policy Analyst, Governance Department

 Photo: Kenya Broadcasting Corporation (KBC)